-Pomeranians are famously known for their radiant fluffy coats and having equally bright personalities.
-Though they’re some of the best lap dogs, they may not be ideal for allergy sufferers.
+Pomeranians are famously known for their lavish fluffy coats, while having equally bright and vibrant personalities.
+Though they’re some of the best lap dogs in the canine kingdom, these dogs may not be ideal for allergy sufferers.

 So, do Pomeranians shed?
-How much?

 Pomeranians are moderate to heavy-shedding dogs.
-Because of their double coats, Poms typically experience excessive shedding twice a year.
+Because of their thick double coats, Pomeranians typically experience excessive shedding twice a year.
 Otherwise, expect plenty of consistent year-round shedding.

-RECOMMENDED: 3 Best Dog Crates for Pomeranians
+RECOMMENDED: 3 Best Pomeranian Dog Crates

 Table of Contents

 Unless you own a rare hairless dog breed, chances are your dog will shed to a certain degree no matter what breed.
 It’s just in their nature to shed their fur.
 But why do Pomeranians shed so much more than say a Poodle?

 Pomeranians have a somewhat unique coat that fewer than 80 recognized breeds have, that is, a double coat.
 In addition, there are other external factors that may influence shedding, such as malnutrition.
 Read on to find out more.

 Nearly all dog breeds that sport a big fluffy coat have originated from a cold region, and the Pomeranian is no exception.
 Without the protection of a fluffy exterior, dogs simply won’t be able to survive in cold climate.